 - He performed the tasks without care.

-- Take this medication for pain as often as needed.
+- Take this medication as often as needed.

 - To see the view, Harry climbed to the peak.

-- The mysteries were placed next to the crime dramas.
+- The mystery books were placed next to the crime dramas.

 - The parade coursed around the town square.